Xenoveritas/js-timer/README.md

 * `minutes` - number of minutes in the interval
 * `seconds` - number of seconds in the interval
 * `millis` - number of milliseconds in the interval
+* `isInPast` - indicates that the interval occurred in the past (over a negative number of milliseconds)